 - Parvovirus (dogs) – A highly contagious virus, for which there is no cure, parvo can kill a dog within a few days after infection.
 Attacking the gastrointestinal system, symptoms include dehydration, loss of appetite, vomiting, bloody diarrhea and fever.

 - Canine hepatitis (dogs) – Affecting the liver, kidneys, spleen, lungs and eyes, canine hepatitis is highly contagious.
 Symptoms include fever, congestion, vomiting, jaundice, swollen stomach and pain near the liver.

 - Panleukopenia (feline distemper) (cats) – Most commonly attacking kittens, this virus infects growing cells in the bone marrow and lymph nodes to prevent growth of white and red blood cells.
 Symptoms can include lethargy, loss of appetite, high fever, vomiting, severe diarrhea, nasal discharge, dehydration and death.

 - Feline herpes virus/Feline calci virus (cats) – These contagious respiratory illnesses are common in multi-cat homes, shelters and breeding facilities.
 Symptoms include loss of appetite, eye and nasal discharge, difficulty breathing, fever and lethargy.

-Other vaccinations are considered “non-core,” and may be recommended by your veterinarian to accommodate your pet’s lifestyle.
-These may be encouraged if your dog or cat spends time outdoors, at a boarder or interacts with wildlife.
-These non-core vaccinations include:
+Other health concerns may be discussed with your veterinarian to accommodate your pet’s lifestyle.
+In many cases, additional vaccinations may be encouraged if your dog or cat spends time outdoors, at a boarder or interacts with wildlife.
+These concerns include: